 Faculty across the campus contribute courses to the Peace and Justice Studies Minor, representing a wide variety of perspectives and methodologies.
 The Peace and Justice Studies program is enriched by continued association with Fellow of Peace and Justice Studies, Rajmohan Ramanathapillai, former professor of Philosophy and Peace and Justice Studies at Gettysburg College.

-Requirements for the Minor are: one Gateway course - IDS 121, PHIL 219 or PHIL 222; at least two courses at the 200-level; at least two at the 300 level or above.
+Requirements for the Minor are: one Core course - PHIL 219, PHIL 222, PHIL 224, or PHIL 226; at least two courses at the 200-level; at least two at the 300 level or above.
 Of the courses taken beyond the Gateway course, students are encouraged to take at least one with a global focus and one with a domestic focus.
 One of the courses taken at the 300 level or above will be designated as the capstone for the minor, and may be an Independent Study.

 The sixth course for the minor may be any course chosen from the list of approved courses, or students may email the program coordinator with a request to have another course count.